ultimate-guitar/reImage/README.md

 ## Features
 1. Using libvips for fast image resizing
 2. Docker container uses libvips compiled with mozjpeg instead of libjpeg-turbo.
-Mozjpeg
+MozJPEG makes tradeoffs that are intended to benefit Web use cases and focuses solely on improving encoding, so it's best used as part of a Web encoding workflow.

 ## Install steps
 1. Deploy it with Docker